Aegians/rblx-scripts/README.md

 # Roblox Vault of each script i've made for games.
+More will be added soon as I find more games to play

 ## Some are obfuscated for skid protection and game developer protection